apache/couchdb/src/docs/src/best-practices/jsdevel.rst

      "name": "spidermonkey"
    }

-Spidermonkey version compatibility
+SpiderMonkey version compatibility
 ==================================

-Depending on the CouchDB version and what's available on supported operating systems, the Spidermonkey version may be any one of these: 1.8.5, 60, 68, 78, 86 or 91.
+Depending on the CouchDB version and what's available on supported operating systems, the SpiderMonkey version may be any one of these: 1.8.5, 60, 68, 78, 86 or 91.
 Sometimes there are differences in supported features between versions.
 Usually later versions only add features, so views will work on version upgrades.
 However, there are a few exceptions to this.
 These are a few